Fez Whatley: Other radio ventures

 Whatley also briefly co-hosted another of The Ron & Ron Radio Network's programs, the Hooters-on-the-Radio show with Brenda Lee (aka B.L.), Julie Williams and Hooters spokesperson and original Hooters girl (and Playboy's Miss July 1986) Lynne Austin in addition to his duties on The Ron & Ron Show.

 Personal life

-Whatley graduated from Pinellas Park High School in Pinellas Park, Florida in 1982, and received a publication award from the International Thespian Society.
+Whatley graduated from Pinellas Park High School in Largo, Florida in 1982, and received a publication award from the International Thespian Society.

 On February 24, 2012, Whatley came out as gay.
 Fez had been playing a flamboyant character on the air for more than 20 years, but became increasingly uncomfortable in the role after recognizing his sexual orientation and being unable to publicly embrace it.
 After admitting his sexuality to his co-host Ron Bennington three years earlier, Whatley spoke openly on the air about his issues as a closeted man, but had remained unable to say it explicitly.
 He chose to come out on the one-year anniversary of his father's death.

 In 2012, Whatley participated in the New York LGBT Pride March.